NeNe Leakes: Personal life

 Leakes resides in Duluth, Georgia, a suburb of Atlanta.
 Her home is known as "Casa Leakes".
 Leakes listed the home for sale in October 2021.

 She and husband Gregg Leakes separated in 2010, and she filed for divorce on April 29, 2010.
 The divorce was finalized September 29, 2011, after season four of The Real Housewives had finished shooting.
 NeNe and Gregg Leakes reunited and announced that they were engaged in January 2013.
 Bravo filmed their wedding planning and ceremony for a spin-off entitled I Dream of NeNe: The Wedding.
 NeNe and Gregg remarried on June 22, 2013, at the InterContinental Buckhead Hotel in Atlanta.
 In June 2018, she revealed that Gregg had stage 3 colon cancer but announced in May 2019 that he was cancer-free.
 In June 2021, she announced that the cancer recurred and that he was in the hospital recovering after surgery.
-Gregg Leakes died from colon cancer on September 1, 2021 at the age of 66.
+Gregg Leakes died from colon cancer on September 1, 2021, at the age of 66.

 On April 16, 2022, Leakes filed a federal lawsuit against NBCUniversal, Bravo, production companies True Entertainment and Truly Original, and Real Housewives producer Andy Cohen for violating federal employment and anti-discrimination laws.
 She dismissed the action and claims on August 19, 2022.

-On Monday, October 10, 2022, her son, Brentt, 23, suffered a stroke and congestive heart failure.
-The cause of these two conditions, which are not usual in someone that young (provided they are otherwise healthy), has not been determined or released, though he has been tested for HIV, which has been known to cause these conditions in individuals of his age range.